The Burial (film): Production

 The film is an adaptation of Jonathan Harr's article "The Burial", published in 1999 by The New Yorker.
-The project was originally developed at Warner Bros.
 In March 2018, Amazon Studios announced it was developing the film with Doug Wright writing the script and Alexander Payne in talks to direct.
 By November 2020, Maggie Betts came on board to direct with Jamie Foxx attached to star and produce.
 In October 2021, Tommy Lee Jones joined the cast in a role Harrison Ford was considered for.
 In November, Jurnee Smollett was added to the cast.
 Principal photography took place in New Orleans, starting in March 2022.

+Music

+Release

+The Burial premiered at the Toronto International Film Festival on September 11, 2023.
+It was released by Amazon MGM Studios in a limited release on October 6, 2023, prior to streaming via Prime Video on October 13, 2023.